CiscoDevNet/project-mcgruff/README.md

 ## Notes

-* **Component versions** - This project intentionally avoids specifying versions for any of its components (e.g. Terraform providers, cluster add-ons, AWS NLB, AMIs, etc.) - 'latest' versions are requested/assumed.
-As a result, drift may occur over time and (hopefully minor) version-compatibility issues may arise in the project.
+* **`mariadb.sh` and `wordpress.sh`** - These script files will launch MariaDB and Wordpress instances in local Docker containers, for testing/experimentation.
+Optional to use.

+* **Component versions** - This project specifies component versions where possible (e.g. Terraform providers, AWS NLB, etc.) - one notable exception being the Windows AMI for the AD management instance.
+This should make things reproducible, but may drift re functionality and/or security updates on certain components over time.
+An update/upgrade plan (and automation) for keeping things up-to-date yet stable is advised.

   **Note:** In production, you would definitely want to identify/specify component versions whenever possible for consistency/reproducibility reasons.